freeCodeCamp/guide/src/pages/articles/certificates/link-to-external-pages-with-anchor-elements/index.md

 ---
-title: Link To External Pages with Anchor Elements
+title: Link to External Pages with Anchor Elements
 ---
 `a` elements, also known as anchor elements, are used to link to content outside of the current page.